Chemical Agents, Flash Sound Diversionary Device, Less Lethal Impact Projectiles Recertification

 Effective Jan.
 1, 2017, all Chemical Agents, Flash Sound Diversionary Device, Less Lethal Impact Projectiles Instructor Certifications expire four years from the date of the instructor certification course completion.
 As a result of this change, the NTOA will soon launch a recertification course.
 This course will be conducted online and will also have a four-year expiration.
 It will be available to all students who were certified prior to Jan 1, 2017.
 For those certified after Jan.
 1, 2017, you will be notified prior to your certification expiring and invited to attend the recertification online.

 The recertification will be offered free of charge in 2019 for all those who attended the original certification course prior to Jan.
 1, 2017.
-After 2019, attendees will be required to pay a nominal fee.
+After 2019, attendees will be required to pay a fee.
 The certification will lapse for those who do not recertify when required.